 The international labor organization has mentioned the statistics of both employed and unemployed in 2012 which states that about 6% of the world population are unemployed and youths are the ones who are unemployed i.e youth unemployment.

-The government and individuals should take proper remedy steps to solve unemployment problem and develop the nation’s economy through employment.
+The government and individuals should take proper remedy steps to solve the unemployment problem and develop the nation’s economy through employment.

 What is Unemployment?